Suspended Somerset County DA gets new attorney, files post-sentence motion

 SOMERSET, Pa. – A prominent Pittsburgh attorney and marijuana legalization advocate will lead suspended Somerset County District Attorney Jeffrey Thomas’ appeal of his conviction in court.

-Patrick Nightingale is a former criminal prosecutor and longtime defense attorney who is also well-known as the executive director of Pittsburgh's branch of the National Organization for the Reform of Marijuana Laws.
+Patrick Nightingale is a former prosecutor, a longtime defense attorney and the executive director of the Pittsburgh branch of the National Organization for the Reform of Marijuana Laws.

-Nightingale was court-appointed to represent Thomas in a court order posted on Wednesday.
+Nightingale was court-appointed to defend Thomas in a court order posted on Wednesday.
 He was not immediately reached for comment.

 Because Thomas is now incarcerated and not earning an income to afford his own legal representation, court-appointed Cambria County Senior Judge Timothy Creany approved a motion to appoint Nightingale at $50 an hour to continue representing him.